htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   is set to the source of the image transfer.
   :jira:`1797`

-- If PER_JOB_HISTORY_DIR is set, it is now a fatal error to write a historical job to the history file, just like the normal history file.
+- If :macro:`PER_JOB_HISTORY_DIR` is set, it is now a fatal error to write a historical job to the history file, just like the normal history file.
   :jira:`2027`